 We may become a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financial needs of our portfolio companies.
 These instruments may include commitments to extend credit and involve, to varying degrees, elements of liquidity and credit risk in excess of the amount recognized in the balance sheet.
-As of December 31, 2019 and December 31, 2018, we had outstanding commitments to third parties to fund investments totaling \$203.8 million and \$137.9 million, respectively, under various undrawn revolving credit facilities, delayed draw commitments or other future funding commitments.
+As of December 31, 2020 and December 31, 2019, we had outstanding commitments to third parties to fund investments totaling \$73.1 million and \$203.8 million, respectively, under various undrawn revolving credit facilities, delayed draw commitments or other future funding commitments.

 We may from time to time enter into financing commitment letters or bridge financing commitments, which could require funding in the future.
-As oDecember 31, 2019 and December 31, 2018, we had commitment letters to purchase investments in aggregate par amount of \$34.2 million and \$27.5 million, respectively.
-As of December 31, 2019 and December 31, 2018, we had not entered into any bridge financing commitments which could require funding in the future.
+As of December 31, 2020 and December 31, 2019, we had commitment letters to purchase investments in aggregate par amount of \$44.9 million and \$34.2 million, respectively.
+As of December 31, 2020 and December 31, 2019, we had not entered into any bridge financing commitments which could require funding in the future.